nearform/openshift-ansible/reference-architecture/aws-cli/README.md

 yum install -y jq
 ```
 Once the awscli packages have been installed, the AWS CLI needs to be configured.
 To configure the
-AWS ClI peform the following
+AWS Cli peform the following
 ```
 $ aws configure
 AWS Access Key ID [None]: AKIAIOSFODNN7EXAMPLE